Karthick47v2/quizzzy-backend/README.md

 Automatically generating question from context is a trival task till today.
 This approach uses transformers and other algorithms to generate both question and answers from given context.
 We can divide the problem (Automatic question & answer generation) into many subproblems.

-> This is applicable only to MCQ question generation.
+> NOTE: This is applicable only to MCQ question generation.

 Workflow is,